 With more than half the year in the rear view mirror, it’s time to start thinking about your potential annual tax liability and actions you can take to legally minimize what you will have pay the IRS.
 Here then are some easy to action mid-year tax moves that you should have on your radar now, rather than waiting till December 31st.

-Review and/or Finish up your 2010 tax return – If you received an extension to file back in April, finish up your 2010 tax return now, rather than rushing again in October when late filings are due.
+If you received an extension to file back in April, finish up your tax return now, rather than rushing again in October when late filings are due.
 If you filed on time then take some time to review your return to identify areas where you can possibly get some tax breaks you missed out on last year.

 Also don’t forget to make the most of your employer 401K account by contributing the maximum or at least enough to get the employer match.
 401K contributions come out of your paycheck before taxes are calculated, meaning you’ll get a small but immediate tax break on your earnings.

-Buying a house?
-While the home-buyer credit has expired for non-military members, there are still many tax breaks for home buyers.
+While the home-buyer credit has long expired for non-military members, there are still many tax breaks for home buyers.
 This includes mortgage interest, deducting points on your loan and even moving expenses.
 So if you are in the market for a home, remember to add in the potential tax breaks when figuring your total cost of ownership.